-- All payments should be supported by an original VAT invoice and submitted for approval via the iCompleat system. - If invoices are not available, e.g. an officer's/member's reimbursement of expenses, a signed sheet detailing expenditure must be requested - No payments may be made on copy invoices or statements unless the original cannot be found.
+- In line with authorisation levels shown in Appendix 2, the Regional Treasurer plus one additional regional authoriser must approve all payments that will subsequently be processed for payment using central bank arrangements.
+BACs will be the primary mode of payment unless special circumstances apply where a cheque or card payment might need to be made. - All payments should be supported by an original VAT invoice and submitted for approval via the iCompleat system. - If invoices are not available, e.g. an officer's/member's reimbursement of expenses, a signed Payment Request Form or Expense Claim Form must be submitted. - No payments may be made on copy invoices or statements unless the original cannot be found.
 If payments are made on copies or statements they should be endorsed "not previously passed for payment". - No payments should be made in cash and no disbursements should be taken from income collected. - Where possible no payments should be made in advance of the goods or service being supplied unless specifically required e.g. hall hire.
 In all cases such amounts should be kept to a minimum.